spiros/nkua-health-data-science/docs/tutorial.md

 ## Part 3: importing and cleaning the conditions file

-* Import the conditions file in Pandas
+* Import the `conditions` file in Pandas
    * Count the number of rows and columns.
    * Examine the data types, do they look correct?
 Correct the data types where required.
-    * Counting unique values
+    * Counting unique values:
         * Count the number of unique patients.
         * Count the number of unique encounters.
         * Count the number of unique diagnoses.
-   * Missing data
+   * Missing data:
         * Count the number of encounters that are missing the date of admission.
         * Count the number of encounters that are missing the date of discharge.
         * Count the number of encounters that are missing a diagnoses and the number of patients that are affected by this problem.

-* Import the SNOMED-CT data dictionary
+* Import the SNOMED-CT data dictionary.
     * Count the number of rows and columns.
     * Count the number of unique diagnoses.
     * Count and delete any rows where the `CODE` or `DESCRIPTION` values are missing.